starcitizen-lug/knowledge-base/wiki/Home.md

 #### General News
 > (May 4, 2024) **Game Crash on launch from main menu**
-> - Linux kernel 6.8.9 can result in a crash relating to out of memory with popup "Assertion failed!"
+> - Linux kernel 6.8.9 can result in a crash when launching from main menu
 >   - To fix: revert to kernel 6.8.8 or enable ReBar if your hardware supports it

 > (Jan 15, 2024) **Installer Error Code 256**